MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TaxEngine-004-Lookup.md

 #### Variable

 If value of a variable is to be picked.
-Variables of a rule from the rule editor card can be created or viewed.
+Variables of a rule can be created or viewed from the rule editor card.

 #### Table

 If value of a field is to be picked from a table that is related to the current record / source table.
 This is very much like CALCFORMULA in AL.

-- Table Name : Specify the Table from where the value is to be picked.
+- Table Name : Specify the table from where the value is to be picked.

-- Table Filters : Specify the relationship between the current record and the Table from where the value is to be picked.
+- Table Filters : Specify the relationship between the current record and the table from where the value is to be picked.

 - Table Sorting : Sorting to be applied on table records.
-If sorting is specified records will be sorted on Primary Key.
+If sorting is specified, records will be sorted on Primary Key.

 - Field Name: Value is picked from this field based on the method you have selected.